Little Leaf Sage, Baby Sage, Blackcurrant Sage, Delta Sage, Graham’s Sage

 ROYAL HORTICULTURAL SOCIETY AWARD OF GARDEN MERIT

-Salvia microphylla Kunth is the correct and accepted name for this species of Salvia.
+Salvia microphylla Kunth is the accepted name for this species of Salvia.
 It was named and described by Carl Sigismund Kunth in Nova Genera et Species Plantarum 1818.

 I purchased a Salvia microphylla ‘Hot Lips’ from Ebay seller Roon Hort while living at the mansion in Mississippi in 2012, then again when I moved to back to the family farm in mid-Missouri in 2013.
 I took a lot of photos which show the different colors of its flowers during different times of the summer.
 Flowers are different colors depending on temperature and day length and maybe moisture.